Ayushnoida/Ayushnoida/README.md

-- 👋 Hi, I’m @Ayushnoida
+- 👋 Hi, I’m ayush kharya
 - 👀 I’m interested in ...python,javascript,sql
-- 🌱 I’m currently learning ...javascript
+- 🌱 I’m currently working on python and database
 - 💞️ I’m looking to collaborate on ...software developer
 - 📫 How to reach me ...8416996643